 Every farm covered in encroaching bush is a loss to humans and animals.

 Our entire product range is DIN Norm certified.
 It is furthermore of a high ecological value as it is not produced from tropical hardwoods.
-"Makarra Bushproducts cc" is pursuing FSC certification.
+"Makarra Bushproducts cc" is pursuing environmental certification.